hexresearch/hschain-utxo/docs/doc/lang.rst

 .. function:: pk :: Text -> Bool

-   It evaluates to true if the owner of the key is listed in proofs of the transaction.
+   It evaluates to true if the owner of the key is proven in the transaction field ``proof`` of the transaction.

-Transaction has special field ``proof`` where it lists the proofs for ownership for all keys that are present in the transaction.
+Transaction has special field ``proof`` where it contains provement of the ownership.

 Type signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^